How to tell if your security software might be causing an issue

-- If you’re having issues using AirPlay, Home Sharing, iTunes, or Remote, test the connectivity between the computers or devices in your house.
-They should be connected to the same network and subnet in order to function properly.
+- If you’re having issues when using AirPlay, Home Sharing, iTunes or Remote, test the connectivity between the computers or devices in your house.
+They should be connected to the same network and subnet in order to function correctly.

 Test your security software

-If you still have trouble after you test your connectivity, your security software could be interfering with your computer's connection with iCloud for Windows or iTunes.
+If you’re still having trouble after testing your connectivity, your security software could be interfering with your computer's connection with iCloud for Windows or iTunes.

-In some cases, it might be necessary to temporarily remove your security software to isolate an issue.
-Some Internet security apps don’t uninstall completely, so you might need to download and run a cleanup utility for your security software for it to be completely removed.
+In some cases, it may be necessary to temporarily remove your security software to isolate an issue.
+Some internet security apps aren't uninstalled completely, so you may need to download and run a clean-up utility for your security software to remove it completely.